Khay-EMMA/quid-raise/readme.md

 - If more than 50% of the total contributors vote for that request then the User(admin) will get permission to use the amount mentioned in the Spending Request🎉🔥

-- The contributors can withdraw their BUSD if the required amount(Goal) was not raised within the Deadline💔
+- The contributors can withdraw their BUSD if the required amount(Goal) was not raised within the Deadline

-# Running Smart Contract with Truffle and ganache blockchain locally
+## Running Smart Contract with Truffle and ganache blockchain locally

 ```bash
 # Clone Repo